 The Office of Equal Opportunity and Inclusion (OEOI) guides Lesley in achieving our educational mission and nurturing the university's four core values (inquiry, community, diversity, and citizenship).

 Lesley University remains committed to a policy of equal opportunity, affirmative action, and inclusion for all current and prospective faculty, students, and staff and to eliminating discrimination when it occurs.
-Lesley University does not discriminate on the basis of race, color, religion, sex, national origin or ancestry, age, physical or mental disability, sexual orientation, sex identity, sex expression, genetic information, veteran or military status, membership in Uniformed Services, and all other categories protected by applicable state and federal laws in admission to, access to, treatment in, or employment in its programs and activities.
+Lesley University does not discriminate on the basis of an individual's race, color, religion, sex, ethnicity, national origin or ancestry, age, physical or mental disability, sexual orientation, gender identity, gender expression, genetic information, veteran or military status, membership in Uniformed Services, and all other categories protected by applicable state and federal laws in admission to, access to, treatment in, or employment in its programs and activities.

 Lesley University aims to provide an environment that is safe and free of discrimination and harassment, including sexual harassment, stalking, and sexual assault.
 Discrimination and harassment on the basis of sex violates Lesley University policy, as they undermine and interfere with Lesley’s four core values of inquiry, community, diversity, and citizenship.
 Sexual harassment, sexual assault, and sexual discrimination are strictly prohibited.